Wise Review [2023] – 7 Must Knows

 But the negative reviews do uncover some important issues.

-To minimise potential issues, we suggest limiting transfers to smaller amounts and limiting the amounts held in your multi-currency account (it is not a real bank).
+To minimise potential issues, we suggest limiting transfers to smaller amounts and limiting the amounts held in your multi-currency account (after all it is not a real bank).

 7. Wise Features